 The Client shall check any contract note or other confirmation immediately upon the receipt thereof and shall notify the relevant Pareto unit as soon as possible after receipt and no later than by the end of the next stock exchange day/banking day - if notification could not be submitted by the end of regular office hours on the day of receipt - if the Client wishes to argue that anything reflected in the contract note/confirmation is contrary to the order, the assignment or the concluded trade.
-If the Client fails to notify as specified above, such contract note/confirmation may be binding on the Client, even if it is not in conformity with the agreement concluded with regard to the trade.
+The Client will have fulfilled their statutory loss limitation obligation by such notification to Pareto.
+If the Client fails to notify as specified above, such contract note/confirmation may be binding on the Client, even if it is not in conformity with the agreement/terms concluded with regard to the trade.